What to do when two kindergartners play a “pants down” game at school?

 Dear Concerned Parent,

 I'm glad that you are pursuing this situation to offer your son and other children the safest environment possible.
-While this may be normal play, it is absolutely the role of caregiving adults to monitor this type of activity and set safe boundariesi and guidelines up to help keep children safe.
+While this may be normal play, it is absolutely the role of caregiving adults to monitor this type of activity and set safe boundaries and guidelines up to help keep children safe.

 Working with other parents